pmatorras/footAI/docs/model_architecture_decisions.md

 - **Tier2**: Use multi-country to fix critical draw recall problem (42.8% acc, 39.6% draw recall)

-### Alternative Considered: probabilistic routing (mixture‑of‑experts)
+### Probabilistic routing (mixture of experts):

-Given the asymmetric behavior above, a natural extension is to use a mixture‑of‑experts style routing rule that conditions on the model’s draw probability instead of only on the league tier.
+Given the asymmetric behavior above, a natural extension would be to use a mixture‑of‑experts style routing rule that conditions on the model’s draw probability instead of only on the league tier.
+In this way, one could define to experts per tier, and a simple gate:

-### High level idea:
-Define to experts per tier, and a simple gate:
 - **Tier 1 experts:**
    - Expert A: tier1 specialist (better balanced H/D/A, stronger on draws).
    - Expert B: multicountry model restricted to tier1 (better H/A but weak on draws).